 Capturing attention on Instagram

 On Instagram, the best time to post is between 7 am and 8 am on weekdays.
 Many people reach for their phones when they wake up in the morning to catch up on stories and browse their feeds.
-Instagram activity also picks up around midday when many users take their lunch break.
-Weekends see peak engagement on Saturday mornings and Sunday evenings.
+Instagram activity also picks up around midday and on Saturday mornings and Sunday evenings.

-But it’s always worth experimenting with post times to see what times earn the most engagement for your brand.
+But it’s always worth experimenting with post times to see what earns the most engagement for your brand.
 You might find that cross-posting in the early morning is successful for a while, but when engagement dips, start posting later in the afternoon or in the evenings.

 Timing tweets for maximum impact on X (Twitter)